dimitra97/C-Cplusplus/README.md

 # Cplusplus

-This repository contains programmes written in C++ about mathematical or physical problems.

 Problem2.C: The Diffusion Limited Aggregation problem (DLA) is about particles performing random walks in order to form aggregates of such particles.
 The clusters formed in a DLA process are an example of fractals, structures that appear to be the same at different scales.